Last updated: 3/13/2019

 The user inputs the plate Reynolds and fluid Prandtl numbers, along with the freestream turbulence level (as a percent) and on an accompanying input form may specify up to five independent zones where either the surface temperature or surface temperature gradient will be specified (subject to the boundary layer model being invalid in the immediate vicinity of sudden changes).
 An algebraic model is used to estimate the transition point as a function of the freestream turbulence level, and a simple mixing length model is used to extend the calculation into the transition and turbulent region.
 (The frequently-used transition criterion of Re = 500,000 corresponds to 1% freestream turbulence.)

-3 Forced Convection Boundary Layer on a Flat Plate Module
+Forced Convection Boundary Layer on a Flat Plate Module Showing the Solution for a Range of Reynolds Numbers

 The on-screen output includes a white line indicating the edge of the velocity boundary layer as a function of position on the plate.
 The temperature field is shown in color contour form.
-In the case displayed the change in slope a third of the way down the plate (corresponding to local Reynolds number Rex of 500,000) indicates the beginning of the transition to turbulence.
-A fixed temperature has been used for the first three quarters of the plate and an adiabatic section comprises the final quarter.
+In the results for Reynolds numbers of 1,000,000 and 3,000,000, you will note a change in slope part way down the plate (corresponding to local Reynolds number Rex of 500,000) indicating the beginning of the transition to turbulence.
+A fixed temperature has been used for the entire plate.
 Since the Prandtl number is slightly less than unity (0.7, corresponding to air), the thermal boundary layer does, as expected, grow faster than the velocity layer.
 Since the equations are parabolic, a single calculation takes only an instant on any modern personal computer.

 For any reasonable value of Reynolds number, both the velocity and thermal boundary layers are very thin.
 For that reason the user has the option of expanding the vertical scale of these plots in order to see more detail.
-The local plate surface temperature and the local surface temperature gradient may be taken directly from the screen using the scrollbar seen in the lower left, and these may be used to develop local and overall convection correlations.
+(The figure above uses a vertical magnifier of 10.0) The local plate surface temperature and the local surface temperature gradient may be taken directly from the screen using the scrollbar seen in the lower left, and these may be used to develop local and overall convection correlations.
 These "experimental-numerical" results compare very favorably with those from the standard correlations based on similarity and integral methods for laminar boundary layer flows and favorably with experimentally derived correlations for turbulent flows.
 The horizontal velocity at any point in the flow may be "measured" locally using the mouse, and the boundary layer velocity profile at any point along the plate may be displayed using the same scrollbar mechanism.
+(In the figure above, the probe was fixed ¾ of the way down the plate.)

 The numerical procedures used in this forced convection module are certainly well beyond the undergraduate level.
 However with this very well equipped "virtual" laboratory, students can run a large number of parameters quickly and "see" what happens physically -- even to the point of deriving their own correlation.
 We follow up with an exercise involving a geometry (an infinite cylinder) which does not yield to a relatively simple numerical solution, but at least by that point students have developed an appreciation for the physical basis of convection correlations.